rbturnbull/llmloader/README.rst

-    llmloader "Write me a haiku about love" --model claude-sonnet-4-5-20250929 llmloader "Write me a haiku about love" --model grok-4-latest llmloader "Write me a haiku about love" --model mistral-small-latest
+    llmloader "Write me a haiku about love" --model claude-sonnet-4-5-20250929 llmloader "Write me a haiku about love" --model grok-4-latest llmloader "Write me a haiku about love" --model mistral-small-latest llmloader "Write me a haiku about love" --model gemini-3-pro-preview
     # Using OpenRouter
     llmloader "Write me a haiku about love" --model openai/gpt-5-mini
     # Local deployment models